-Instead of the authors and books in languages given above, a candidate if he so desires, may be examined on others recognized as equivalent (except in the case of candidates for the Entrance Scholarships); but application for this privilege must be made at least two weeks in advance.
+Instead of the authors and books in languages given above, a candidate if he so desires, may be examined on others recognized as equivalent; but application for this privilege must be made at least two weeks in advance.

-Candidates who pass in four or more subjects, but not in all, on any one occasion, will be given credit for such subjects; and must complete their Matriculation by passing the remaining subjects before the end of their second year.\
+Candidates who pass in four or more subjects, but not in all, on any one occasion, will be given credit for such subjects; and must satisfy the requirements in other subjects before entering the University; and must complete the requirements for the degree concerned by passing all obligatory subjects before the end of the second year.